pyhrf/scipy2017-notebook/README.rst

 Run
 ---

-Please launch jupyter and then select the notebook ``pyhrf.ipynb``.
+Please launch jupyter and then select the notebook ``index.ipynb``.

 .. code-block:: bash

-   jupyter notebook
+   jupyter-notebook